DallanQ/castles_of_burgundy/QA.md

 > Are Workers and Silverlings Limited Components?

-from the rule book "The supply of worker tiles and Silverlings are not intended to be limited.
-In the rare case that the supply is exhausted, you can use nuggets of silver for the silverlings, and meeples for the workers."
+From the rule book "The supply of worker tiles and Silverlings are not intended to be limited.
+In the rare case that the supply is exhausted, you can use nuggets of silver for the silverlings, and meeples for the workers.

 [yellow-tiles-3-and-4](https://boardgamegeek.com/thread/963182/yellow-tiles-3-and-4)